dragonflydb/dragonfly/doc/dashtable.md

 ![BGSAVE](./bgsave_memusage.svg)

 As you can see on the graph, Redis uses 50% more memory even before BGSAVE starts.
 Around second 14, BGSAVE kicks off on both servers.
 Visually you can not see this event on Dragonfly graph, but it's seen very well on Redis graph.
 It took just few seconds for Dragonfly to finish its snapshot (again, not possible to see) and around second 20 Dragonfly is already behind BGSAVE.
-You can see a distinguishinable cliff at second 39 where Redis finishes its snapshot, reaching almost x3 times more memory usage at peak.
+You can see a distinguishable cliff at second 39 where Redis finishes its snapshot, reaching almost x3 times more memory usage at peak.

 ### Expiry of items during writes
 Efficient Expiry is very important for many scenarios.
 See, for example, [Pelikan paper'21](https://twitter.github.io/pelikan/2021/segcache.html).
 Twitter team says that their their memory footprint could be reduced by as much as by 60% by employing better expiry methodology.
-The authors of the post above show prons and cons of expiration methods in the table below:
+The authors of the post above show pros and cons of expiration methods in the table below:

 <img src="https://twitter.github.io/pelikan/assets/img/segcache/expiration.svg" width="400">